- INVESTORS

 Management and comments for the year

-SCA works proactively and together with research institutes to continuously improve forestry methods and seedlings to enhance forest growth and to reduce impact on the forest landscape.
-SCA works in various ways and holds discussions with different stakeholders, to contribute factbased supporting data of the benefits created through a responsible use of the forest and how forest operations impact the forest landscape.
+SCA works proactively and together with research institutes to continuously improve forestry methods and seedlings to enhance forest growth and to reduce impact on the forest landscape, for example during harvesting and soil scarification.
+SCA works in various ways and engages in dialogue with stakeholders.
+This contributes to fact-based supporting data of the benefits created through responsible use of the forest and how forest operations impact the forest landscape, and enables SCA to obtain the views of other stakeholders on the use of the forest.

 Description of risk

 SCA uses large quantities of forest raw material, which is partly from its own forest and partly from other landowners and forest companies.
 All forestry measures involve a risk of impacting biodiversity.
-Political decisions and legislation to protect biodiversity may impact the company.
+Political decisions, legislation and certification requirements to protect biodiversity may impact the company.

 Impact: Medium